arhohuttunen/arhohuttunen.com/content/junit5/getting-started/junit-5-assertions.md

 }
 ```

-In this example the implementation will throw `IllegalArgumentException` if we try to divide by zero.
+In this example, the implementation will throw `IllegalArgumentException` if we try to divide by zero.

 If it doesn't throw an exception, the test will fail with an error message: